Appointment Line: (281) 885-4630

 Physicians, nurses, a medical assistant and a team of support staff and volunteers work together in the Clinic.
 They take into account the child’s overall health, nutrition and home environment to treat the whole family.

-The Clinic also offers the Reach Out & Read Program, which includes a prescription to parents to read to their children 20 minutes a day.
+Last, the Clinic also offers the Reach Out & Read Program, which includes a prescription to parents to read to their children 20 minutes a day.
 The Clinic provides books to all patients through donations from the Rotary Club of Willowbrook, Girl Scouts, Boy Scouts, individuals and businesses.

 Honors and Awards